epam/ai-dial-assistant/token_limits.md

 - **max_prompt_tokens** - Lets users know how many tokens the assistant can accept to proceed with the request.
 At least for the last user message + system message.
 - **max_completion_tokens** - This is a reserved space for the assistant's response.
 If exceeded, the response will be interrupted with a finish_reason: "length".
 - **add-ons' maximum dialog size<sub>per model</sub>** - This is an internal parameter that reserves space for model dialog with add-ons.
-If exceeded, the request processing will be aborted.
+If exceeded, the model should explain to the user that it cannot process the request.